yym68686/uni-api/README.md

       - sk-ant-api03-bNnAOJyA-xQw_twAA
       - sk-ant-api02-bNnxxxx
     model:
-      - claude-3-5-sonnet-20240620: claude-3-5-sonnet # Rename model, claude-3-5-sonnet-20240620 is the provider's model name, claude-3-5-sonnet is the renamed name, you can use a simpler name instead of the original complex name, optional
+      - claude-3-5-sonnet-20240620: claude-3-5-sonnet # Rename model, claude-3-5-sonnet-20240620 is the provider's model name, claude-3-5-sonnet is the renamed name, you can use a concise name instead of the original complex name, optional
-    tools: true # Whether to support tools, such as generating code, generating documents, etc., default is true, optional
+    tools: true # Whether to support tools, such as code generation, document generation, etc., default is true, optional

   - provider: gemini
     base_url: https://generativelanguage.googleapis.com/v1beta # base_url supports v1beta/v1, only for Gemini models, required
     api: AIzaSyAN2k6IRdgw
     model:
       - gemini-1.5-pro
-      - gemini-1.5-flash-exp-0827: gemini-1.5-flash # After renaming, the original model name gemini-1.5-flash-exp-0827 cannot be used.
-If you want to use the original name, you can add the original name in the model, just add the line below to use the original name.
+      - gemini-1.5-flash-exp-0827: gemini-1.5-flash # After renaming, the original model name gemini-1.5-flash-exp-0827 cannot be used, if you want to use the original name, you can add the original name in the model, just add the line below to use the original name
       - gemini-1.5-flash-exp-0827 # Add this line, both gemini-1.5-flash-exp-0827 and gemini-1.5-flash can be requested
     tools: true

   - provider: vertex
-    project_id: gen-lang-client-xxxxxxxxxxxxxx # Description: Your Google Cloud project ID.
+    project_id: gen-lang-client-xxxxxxxxxxxxxx # Description: Your Google Cloud Project ID.
 Format: String, usually consists of lowercase letters, numbers, and hyphens.
-How to get: You can find your project ID in the project selector of the Google Cloud Console.
+How to get it: You can find your project ID in the project selector of the Google Cloud Console.
     private_key: "-----BEGIN PRIVATE KEY-----\nxxxxx\n-----END PRIVATE" # Description: Private key of Google Cloud Vertex AI service account.
 Format: A JSON formatted string containing the private key information of the service account.
-How to get: Create a service account in the Google Cloud Console, generate a JSON formatted key file, and set its content as the value of this environment variable.
+How to get it: Create a service account in the Google Cloud Console, generate a JSON formatted key file, and then set its content as the value of this environment variable.
     client_email: xxxxxxxxxx@xxxxxxx.gserviceaccount.com # Description: Email address of the Google Cloud Vertex AI service account.
 Format: Usually a string like "service-account-name@project-id.iam.gserviceaccount.com".
-How to get: Generated when creating the service account, or you can view the service account details in the "IAM & Admin" section of the Google Cloud Console.
+How to get it: Generated when creating the service account, can also be found in the "IAM & admin" section of the Google Cloud Console.
     model:
       - gemini-1.5-pro
       - gemini-1.5-flash